Swart-lab/bleties/README.md

 long read alignments.

-The required inputs are a ciliate MAC genome assembly, and a PacBio HiFi (high- fidelity CCS reads) read library mapping onto that assembly.
-The mapper should report valid CIGAR string and NM tag (for number of mismatches) per aligned read.
+The required inputs are a ciliate MAC genome assembly, and a PacBio HiFi (high- fidelity CCS reads) read library mapped onto that assembly.
+The mapper should report a valid CIGAR string and NM tag (for number of mismatches) per aligned read.